halvorot/docker-dev-services/README.md

 # DevServices

-This is derived from the [Confluent cp-all-in-one](https://github.com/confluentinc/cp-all-in-one) repository.
+> This is derived from the [Confluent cp-all-in-one](https://github.com/confluentinc/cp-all-in-one) repository.

+DevServices is a Docker compose project for quick local setup of local development services such as Kafka, AKHQ, MinIO S3, and various databases.

 *Services:*